Code-Institute-Submissions/Help-Hand-Org/README.md

 Credits:
-I wish to aknowledge my mentor, Dick Vlaanderen who has not only been of immense support but has given me every needed direction to guide in building this project.
+I wish to aknowledge my mentor, Dick Vlaanderen who has not only been of immense support but has gone beyond being a mentor to guide in building this project.
 The student care support at Code Institute always checking on me to follow up my progress and the Tutors who are never tired of helping out even when atimes the question are odd.